manuelbomi/Reverse-Engineering-an-Existing-Database-to-Derive-the-Physical-and-Logical-Models/README.md

 ![Image](https://github.com/user-attachments/assets/003983ed-42a5-4a8c-8c2e-d746db4b7e71)
 ---

 #### If your login details (username & password are correct), you should now have access to your database server.
 You will see a list of available databases.
 From the list of available databases, select the database that you wish to reverse engineer.
 ![Image](https://github.com/user-attachments/assets/cf0a69fb-0331-40dc-b55a-0a4d01c23381)

 ---
-#### Select other possible options as you wish
+#### Select all tables, views, attributes, lists etc that you wish to see in your reverse engineering logical and physical models
 ![Image](https://github.com/user-attachments/assets/d2543711-28ec-42a3-ab90-b50c00001ff0)

 ---